daniel-tran/meaningless/README.md

 These passages are checked on the [Bible Gateway](https://www.biblegateway.com) site, and then added to the Base Downloader's internal list of omitted passages for the relevant translation.

 If you notice any problems such as unhandled omitted passages or incorrect tagging of an omitted passage in the Base Downloader, please create an issue to report it.

+## Does this library provide support for the Apocrypha books?

+At the moment, you can use the Web Extractor's `search()` and `search_multiple()` functions to obtain passages from the Apocrypha books.
+There is currently no official support for the Apocrypha books in the other downloaders and extractors, at least until proper use cases can be identified.

 # Contributors
 - [daniel-tran](https://github.com/daniel-tran) (Creator & current maintainer)